Topological chiral superconductivity beyond pairing in a Fermi liquid: Chiral superconductivity driven by purely repulsive interactions

-where $N_I$ is the number of species-$I$ electrons.
 In order to describe a superconducting or superfluid state, $K$ is required to have a single zero eigenvalue so that the total angular momentum does not contain the $N^2$ term:

 The corresponding eigenvector $f_I$ describes a gapless mode within the otherwise gapped chiral superconducting state.
-In order to be a superconducting state, we also require the electron density fluctuations giving rise to this mode to be net positive; otherwise, it would describe a charge neutral superfluid mode instead of a superconductor. $f_I$ is proportional to the density of species-$I$ electrons.
+In order to be a superconducting state, we also require the electron density fluctuations giving rise to this mode to be net positive; otherwise, it would describe a charge-neutral superfluid mode instead of a superconductor. $f_I$ is the fraction of species-$I$ electrons.
 Thus, we also require